Latest News

 Areas of Research

-Current projects include 1) Community based research on immigration and racism as determinants of brain health among Hispanic/Latino adults at midlife; 2) Associations between health disparities, blood based biomarkers of brain health and cognitive performance; 3) Consequences of neurotoxic exposures and chronic post traumatic stress on physical aging, brain health and cognitive performance among World Trade Center Responders, 4) Neurological effects of COVID-19 5) Social inequalities, brain health and aging
+Current projects include 1) Community-based research on chronic stressors (i.e., racism) as determinants of allostatic load and brain health among Hispanic/Latino and Black adults at midlife; 2) Consequences of neurotoxic exposures and PTSD on physical aging, brain health, and cognitive performance among World Trade Center exposed individuals; 3) Psychological well being and healthy brains; 4) Neurological effects of COVID-19 among foreign-born undocumented Hispanic/Latino adults

 Dr. Maria Hurtado-Ortiz